kairis/isadetect/ml/samples/README.md

-The "final_model.pkl" file is a trained random forest classifier, which was trained using only code sections, which sizes were over 4000 bytes.
+The "final_model.pkl" file is a trained random forest classifier, which was trained using full binaries, which sizes were over 4000 bytes.